Warning: This article was co-written by an artificial intelligence. Or perhaps it wrote it entirely. By now, who can tell?

 And you know what the most exhilarating part is?
 We will continue to organize conferences, write articles, and give TED talks on "keeping the human element in decision-making" while our AI co-pilots silently write speeches.

 To resist is only to delay the inevitable.
-The question is no longer whether we will give in, but how elegantly we will accept our new role: that of fascinating biological interfaces for the real minds that drive global business.
+The question is no longer whether we will yield, but how elegantly we will accept our new role: that of fascinating biological interfaces for the real minds that drive global business.

 And perhaps, this is the most natural evolution of all.